Long-distance hike Eagle Walk Stage 22: Memminger Hütte - Ansbacher Hütte

 Tour character

 Difficult stage on black mountain paths.
 Sure-footedness, a head for heights and alpine experience required, especially for the ascent to the Grießlscharte.
-This is via a kind of steep chimney (secured by ropes) which can be very slippery in wet conditions.
-Snowfields have to be crossed, steep meadow flanks and scree slopes have to be negotiated.
+This is via a kind of steep chimney (secured by ropes).
+Very slippery in wet conditions due to the earth.
+Snow fields have to be crossed, steep meadow flanks and scree slopes have to be negotiated.
 Very good physical condition required.

 Tour information